lawrencetang20/oilresearch/README.md

 ## News Analysis Summary

 The next step was to see if there were any explanations for the large upspikes in urals discount in (as seen in the three_average.py plot).

+## Other (housekeeping notes)

+All data was downloaded into a csv file from each corresponding website besides the Brent price from Investing.com.
+An API call was used for the Brent price.
+The data remains the same.